 On the European continent, opposition to the established order remained.
 There were Italians, Hungarians, Ukrainians, Czechs, Poles, Romanians and other nationalities who wanted a better life and freedom from rule by distant emperors.

-In 1832 a conference of Brits, French and Russians at London, decided to establishment a kingdom in Greece and put a Bavarian Prince on its throne: King Otto.
+In 1832 a conference of Brits, French and Russians at London, decided to create a kingdom in Greece and put a Bavarian Prince on its throne: King Otto.
 It wasn't exactly self-determination for the Greeks.
-Under King Otto the Greeks would be taxed more than they had been under the Ottoman Turks.
+Under King Otto, the Greeks would be taxed more than they had been under the Ottoman Turks.
 The Greeks were displeased also by Otto's Roman Catholicism.
 Orthodox Greeks considered him a heretic.

-Next, rebellion was to appear again in France.
-Louis XVIII had preserved some of what had been won during the French Revolution, namely a constitution that provided for a parliament.
-(But, under Louis XVIII, voting for members members of parliament was restricted to the wealthiest of men.)
+Rebellion appeared again in France.
+Louis XVIII had preserved some of what had come during the French Revolution, namely a constitution that provided for a parliament.
+(Under Louis XVIII, voting for members of parliament was restricted to the wealthiest of men.)
 Then in 1824, Louis XVIII died.
 He was succeeded by his brother, Charles X. There were bad harvests in 1826 and hard winters in 1828-29 and 1829-30.
 People in France were burdened by high food prices.
 King Charles was displeased with parliament and he suspended the constitution as allowed during an emergency.
-He imposed censorship on the pres and called for new elections.
+He imposed censorship on the press and called for new elections.
 He was disheartened by the return of people to the barricades.
-The following day, July 28, 1830, there were clashes between people in the streets of Paris and agents of authority (a clash to be depicted in Delacroix's painting "Liberty Leading the People.")
-Business in Paris came a complete standstill.
+The following day, July 28, 1830, clashes occurred between people in the streets of Paris and agents of Charles X's authority (a clash to be depicted in Delacroix's painting "Liberty Leading the People.")
+Business in Paris came to a complete standstill.
 Troops were deserting.
-Crowds were rushing through the streets, and shouts could be heard: "Down with the king!" and "to the guillotine!"
+Crowds were rushing through the streets and shouts could be heard: "Down with the king!" and "to the guillotine!"

-Instead, parliament elected Louis-Philippe, 57, as the new king.
+Instead, parliament elected Louis-Philippe, age 57, as the new king.
 He was, let us say, a liberal.
 His father had supported the Revolution but had been guillotined during the Reign of Terror.
 He was one of the more progressive members of France's Bourbon family, and people proclaimed him the "Citizen King."

-By 1831, just fifteen years since the new conservative order had been declared, what then was considered conservatism appeared to be losing a war with historical change.
+By 1831, just fifteen years since the new conservative order had been declared at the Congress of Vienna, what then was considered conservatism appeared to be losing a war with historical change.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.